Disney Jazz Celebration

 Disney Jazz Celebration, one of Disney's many youth programs supporting the performing arts, is a biannual jazz festival hosted at a Disney park.
 Starting in 2009, the festival originally took place in Walt Disney World Florida, but was moved to the Disneyland Park in California in 2011.
 The weekend long festival happens twice every year, once for instrumental ensembles and again for vocal ensembles.

 The festival was never held in 2020.

 Itinerary

 The weekend consists of many performances and seminars for all the attendees.
 The directors of the groups from all the schools each choose between competitive and non-competitive performance options.
 Regardless the student performers are encouraged to watch other schools and meet other students.
 In addition to the student performances there are many benefit performances by professional jazz artists.
-Students and their directors get full access to the parks and to seminars by professional musicians and nationally recognized musical adjucators.
+Students and their directors get full access to the parks and to seminars by professional musicians and nationally recognized musical adjudicators.